Use App Tester

 - Set your app in sandbox mode using the following steps:

 - Create a JSON file and name it amazon.config.json.
-The contents of the JSON file will be as follows.
+Use the following JSON content in your file.

 - Create a directory

-inside the Vega Virtual Device (VVD) or the device. - Push the JSON file to the location you just created.
+/tmp/scratch/<your-application-id>inside the Vega Virtual Device (VVD) or the device. - Push the JSON file to the location you created.
 To push to a device, see Install App Tester on your device.
 To push to VVD, see How to install App Tester on VVD.

-- Relaunch (terminate and relaunch) the application for the changes to take place.
+- Relaunch (terminate and relaunch) the app for the changes to take place.

 -

-or delete the JSON file.Note: Every time you make a change in the JSON file, the application should be relaunched (terminated and relaunched).
-If you don’t, the changes won’t be applied.
+debugtoprodor delete the JSON file, to disable sandbox mode.Note: Every time you make a change in the JSON file, the app should be relaunched (terminated and relaunched).
+If you don’t, the changes won't be applied.

 Sandbox mode constrains calls that would normally go to the Appstore client to route to the Amazon App Tester app instead.
 Use this mode only for testing locally.

-- Uninstall any existing version of the Amazon App Tester, and then download it and open it on your Fire device.
+- Uninstall any existing version of the Amazon App Tester, and then download it and open it on the device.

 How to install App Tester on VVD